fearsum-fyz/GeoGebraInverter/README.md

 2. Go to chrome://extensions and turn on developer mode.
 3. Click 'Load unpacked' and load the extension.

 **Note:** You might need to click the button twice for it to work.
-You also might have to close some annnoying popups.
 I'm working on fixing this.